Introducing the 2020 Adobe Rising Stars of photography

 Nana Oduro Frimpong — Ghana

 Twenty-four-year-old portrait photographer Nana Oduro Frimpong never thought he’d pursue a career in photography.
 But when his architecture studies were forced to a stop, life led his hand to the camera.
-In the last two years, it has brought him hope and fulfillment.
-Favoring human subjects above all else, Frimpong channels his emotions into each and every piece, with the help of Lightroom.
+In the last two years, it has brought him hope and fulfilment.
+Favouring human subjects above all else, Frimpong channels his emotions into each and every piece, with the help of Lightroom.
 Frimpong’s passion does not stop at his own exploration and creative development; he pays it forward and teaches other aspiring photographers whenever possible.
 Ultimately, he hopes that his work can speak to people, just as music does.
-His favorite piece of work (pictured below) is called ‘Emotional Guidance.’
+His favourite piece of work (pictured below) is called ‘Emotional Guidance.’
 To other upcoming photographers, Frimpong shares one piece of advice: Stay true to yourself and explore your imagination because imagination has no limit.

 Andrew Morócho — Ecuador

 Hailing from Ecuador, this Latinx portrait photographer shoots images of people he can see himself in, as everything he shoots is a reflection of his own experiences.
-In 2016, Andrew Morócho realized that in his healing through photography, comes a greater responsibility of teaching and being a guiding light for an audience greater than the person he sees in the mirror.
-A true perfectionist at heart, he looks to Lightroom for color toning and adjusting to experiment.
+In 2016, Andrew Morócho realised that in his healing through photography, comes a greater responsibility of teaching and being a guiding light for an audience greater than the person he sees in the mirror.
+A true perfectionist at heart, he looks to Lightroom for colour toning and adjusting to experiment.
 Keeping representation at the crux, Morócho wants other QBIPOC (queer, Black, indigenous, people of color) to be comfortable in their emotions, to be inspired, uplifted, and feel loved.
 Currently, he is most proud of his latest series, SOS (Shades of Son), which addresses “machismo” in the Latinx community.
 This project is his way of reaffirming young men to be themselves, fully and unapologetically.